 Sarah Meadows | Director

 Sarah is an award-winning director and Artistic Director of Longsight Theatre Company.
-She was a member of the prestigious Old Vic 12 programme 2019.
+She was a director with the prestigious Old Vic 12 programme and is on the advisory board for Documental Theatre, where she will direct a radio play project for UK prison radio.

-Sarah recently directed Stephen Laughton's One Jewish Boy at Trafalgar Studios, which is due to commence a UK Tour.
-She was associate director on Blithe Spirit by Noel Coward (dir.
-Sir Richard Eyre, Theatre Royal Bath/Duke of York's).
+Sarah directed Stephen Laughton's One Jewish Boy at Trafalgar Studios, which is due to commence a UK Tour and NYC transfer.

-Other recent credits as director include: One Jewish Boy by Stephen Laughton (Old Red Lion); The Fear Of Fear by Stephanie Ridings (Warwick Arts/UK Tour); Alkaline by Stephanie Martin (Park Theatre); You by Mark Wilson (VAULTS Festival); Summer In London by Rikki Beadle-Blair (Theatre Royal, Stratford East); Screwed by Kathryn O’Reilly, (Theatre 503 - nominated for Best Director, Off-West End Awards 2016); The Very Perry Show by Kate Perry (San Francisco International Arts Festival); Where Do Little Birds Go? by Camilla Whitehill (UK Tour/VAULT Festival/Underbelly, Edinburgh Fringe - People's Choice Award 2015); Mr Incredible by Camilla Whitehill (VAULT/Edinburgh Fringe - winner of Origins Award for Outstanding New Work 2016); You by Mark Wilson (Brighton Fringe - Argus Angel Award, Brighton Fringe Award For Theatre, The Fringe Review Outstanding Theatre Award 2015).
+Other recent credits as director include: One Jewish Boy (Old Red Lion); Leaving Eden by Sophia Chetin-Leuner (Park Theatre); The Fear Of Fear by Stephanie Ridings (Warwick Arts/UK Tour); Alkaline by Stephanie Martin (Park Theatre); You by Mark Wilson (VAULTS Festival); Summer In London by Rikki Beadle-Blair (Theatre Royal, Stratford East); Screwed by Kathryn O’Reilly, (Theatre 503 - nominated for Best Director, Off-West End Awards 2016); The Very Perry Show by Kate Perry (San Francisco International Arts Festival); Where Do Little Birds Go? by Camilla Whitehill (UK Tour/VAULT Festival/Underbelly, Edinburgh Fringe - People's Choice Award 2015); Mr Incredible by Camilla Whitehill (VAULT/Edinburgh Fringe - winner of Origins Award for Outstanding New Work 2016); You by Mark Wilson (Brighton Fringe - Argus Angel Award, Brighton Fringe Award For Theatre, The Fringe Review Outstanding Theatre Award 2015).

 As assistant director: The Real Thing by Tom Stoppard (dir.
 Stephen Unwin, Theatre Royal Bath).

-In development and staged readings: Bricks by Emma Dennis-Edwards (Old Vic Theatre); Nadya by Chris Dury (Park Theatre, with Michelle Terry & Stephen Tomkinson).
+In development and staged readings: This Might Not Be It by Sophia Chetin-Leuner (Plaines Plough Women's Award for Playwriting shortlist); Nadya by Chris Dury (Park Theatre, with Michelle Terry & Stephen Tomkinson).

 Sarah began her career in Manchester and worked as Assistant to the Executive Producer and Artistic Director John McGrath (National Theatre Wales, Manchester International Festival) at Contact Theatre.
 Sarah directed many productions across the North West and worked at theatres such as The Library, The Lowry and Bolton Octagon before relocating to London.